openshift/lightspeed-service/CONTRIBUTING.md

 * Code is complete, commented, and merged to the relevant release branch
 * User facing documentation written (where relevant)
-* Acceptance criteria in the related Jira ticket(where applicable) are verified and fulfilled
+* Acceptance criteria in the related Jira ticket (where applicable) are verified and fulfilled
-* Pull request title+commit includes JIRA number
+* Pull request title+commit includes Jira number
 * Changes are covered by unit tests that run cleanly in the CI environment (where relevant)
 * Changes are covered by integration tests that run cleanly in the CI environment (where relevant)
 * Changes are covered by E2E tests that run cleanly in the CI environment (where relevant)